laptopwiki/laptopwiki.github.io/_drafts/disable-auto-update.md

 ![image](https://laptopwiki.eu/wp-content/uploads/2022/08/image-10.png)

-- Intentional Error for kira to find and review.

 - For Windows 11 HOME users, following this [guide](https://www.youtube.com/watch?v=7wkgwEhtqdI){:target="_blank"} will help you add the Group Policy Editor to your windows and you will be able to do the above guide just like the Pro users.